Javier Francisco-Ortega, MSc, PhD

 - The Bahama Archipelago.
 In 2012 Fairchild Tropical Botanic Garden celebrated the 30th anniversary of the publication of the Flora of the Bahama Archipelago published by Donovan Correll and Helen Correll.
 This work was sponsored by the Garden and during 2012 we were engaged in several activities in partnership with the Bahamas National Trust.
 One of them was to provide a study of David Fairchild's two plant hunting trips to the Bahamas (in 1931, 1932, and 1933).
 The study was performed in collaboration with our Janet Mosely, Marianne Swan, Dr. Brett Jestrow, and Nancy Korber; and with Dr. Ethan Freid (Bahamas National Trust) (Botanical Review 80: 164–183, 2014).

 - Jamaica.
 In 1933 David Fairchild undertook his last expedition on board Utowana.
 This trip included the Bahamas, Greater Antilles, the Colombian islands of Providencia and San Andres, and Panama.
 The main aim of his visit to Jamaica was to collect plant material from the three historical botanic gardens of this island.
 These botanical institutions recipients of some of the earliest introductions of crops and gardening plants from the Old World.
 Research is being performed in partnership with Dr. Philip Rose (University of the West Indies at Mona, Jamaica), Keron Campbell (Institute of Jamaica), Tracy Commock (Institute of Jamaica).
-It also involves colleagues from the Garden (Janet Mosely, Marianne Swan, Dr. Brett Jestrow, and Nancy Korber) (Journal of the Torrey Botanical Society, in press).
+It also involves colleagues from the Garden (Janet Mosely, Marianne Swan, Dr. Brett Jestrow, and Nancy Korber) (Journal of the Torrey Botanical Society 144: 139-152, 2017).

 - Haiti.
 David Fairchild visited Haiti twice (in 1932 and 1933).
 These expeditions were part of two larger voyages along the West Indies on board Utowana.
 The visits took place during the United States Occupation of Haiti and both germplasm and herbarium specimens were collected.
 Localities from both northern Haiti and Southern Haiti were visited.
-The project is being undertaken in collaboration with William Cinea (Botanic Garden of Cayes, Haiti) and colleagues from the Garden (Janet Mosely, Marianne Swan, Dr. Brett Jestrow, and Nancy Korber).
+The project is being undertaken in collaboration with William Cinea (Botanic Garden of Cayes, Haiti) and colleagues from the Garden (Janet Mosely, Marianne Swan, Dr. Brett Jestrow, and Nancy Korber) (Huntia, in press).

 David Fairchild near a termite nest at Gun Point,